PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter07/Tutorial/README.md

 ## The data

-The original CSV file that contains the data used in this tutorial is [`data/rain_sao_paulo_wide.csv`](../data/rain_sao_paulo_wide.csv), obtained from the Brazil's National Institute of Meteorology ([`bdmet.inmet.org.br`](https://bdmet.inmet.org.br)) and contains the average amount of rain in millimeters measured monthly in the city of São Paulo, from 1984 to 2017.
+The original CSV file that contains the data used in this tutorial is [`data/rain_sao_paulo_wide.csv`](../data/rain_sao_paulo_wide.csv), obtained from Brazil's National Institute of Meteorology ([`bdmet.inmet.org.br`](https://bdmet.inmet.org.br)) and contains the average amount of rain in millimeters measured monthly in the city of São Paulo, from 1984 to 2017.
 Its 35 rows and 13 columns are structured in a wide format.
 Here is an excerpt:

 ```csv
 Year,Jan,Feb,Mar,Apr,May,Jun,Jul,Aug,Sep,Oct,Nov,Dec